omahonye/macleinn_archive/docs/ul/PSU.md

 This record compiles the known officers of the Postgraduate Students’ Union and its predecessors (PSA) from 2002 to present.

-**Sources:** compiled from archived versions of personal records, UL PSU communications, and alumni input.
+**Sources:** compiled from archived versions of relevant University records, UL PSU communications, and alumni input.

 ---